Deferment and Forbearance

 Don’t know your loan servicer?

-Go to the National Student Loan Data System (NSLDS) to get information about federal loan servicers.
+Vist to the Office of Federal Student Aid website to get information about federal loan servicers.
 You can log into your account with them to find out who your loan servicer is but you will need your Federal Student Aid ID (FSA ID) to gain access.
 If you do not have an FSA ID or don't remember your username and password, you can reset your current account on the FSA ID website.